 Your Baby at 2 Months Old

 Wow!
 Your baby is growing fast.
 You are probably settling into some kind of routine.
-Don’t get too comfortable, though.
-Those routines change in the blink of an eye.
-You are noticing many changes this month—I am sure.
+But be prepared: those routines change in the blink of an eye.
+What are some of the biggest changes you have already noticed from last month?

 Babies become very interested in language during this month.
 They are listening to you talk and watching your mouth move.
 Babies are learning that sounds and mouths go together.
 Your baby may also begin trying to move his or her lips to form those sounds you make.